This is the most listened-to radio talk show in America, a program that meets and surpasses all audience expectations on a daily basis.

 They deserve to be fired.

-So, three or four months into this, we did, I think three or four days, maybe a whole week, taking calls from people who had lost their jobs, white-collar executives, and what they were doing, because it, you know, their their age made them um not very competitive in the job market.
+So Three or four months into this, we did, I think, three or four days, maybe a whole week, taking calls from people who had lost their jobs, white-collar executives, and what they were doing because their age made them not very competitive in the job market.

-Younger people who work for lower wages because they're inexperienced.
+Younger people work for lower wages because they're inexperienced.

-Uh so these guys that called told some of the most amazing stories about the businesses they started and how much happier they they were being in charge of this, and hard work it was, but uh how fulfilling it was to finally take the plunge and go do what they want to do.
+So, these guys that called told some of the most amazing stories about the businesses they started and how much happier they were being in charge of this and much hard work it was, but how fulfilling it was to finally take the plunge and go do what they want to do.

-As as for Steve Jobs, I don't know that he would accept the uh invitation uh to do an interview.
+As for Steve Jobs, I don't know that he would accept the invitation to do an interview.

-They're very political company, and they're they're uh very liberal minded with gores on their board, of course, obviously.
+They're very political company, and they're very liberal-minded with gores on their board, of course, obviously.

-I remember folks giving away ten iP iPhones starting tomorrow, plus uh everyone here gets a check from us to cover two years of phone service with ATT, and all you have to do to be eligible is sign up for the free Rush in a hurry email newsletter at rushlimbaugh.com.
+And all you have to do to be eligible is sign up for the free Rush in a Hurry email newsletter at rushlimbought.com.